 The NJDOE awarded Montclair State University/PRISM a 3-year Math Science Partnership grant to fund improvement of mathematics education which is in alignment with the Common Core.
 Approximately 70 teachers representing seven districts will be provided professional development either through a 2-week Grades 5-8 Mathematics Summer Institute or by enrolling in the Teaching Middle Grades Mathematics Certificate program at MSU.

 CUSP School Districts

 Mathematics Summer Institute Pathway

 Summer 2015 will address the following Common Core content strands: Measurement and Data, Geometry, and Statistics and Probability.
-In addition, the Mathematical Practices will permeate throughout the year.
-Year-1 addresses algebraic thinking, numbers and operations, ratios and proportional relationships.
-The elements of the summer institute included teachers as learners; content-driven sessions in which the facilitators modelled pedagogical approaches through content; and reflections and debriefings about learner and teacher experiences.
+In addition, the Mathematical Practices will permeate throughout the program.
+Elements of the summer institute include teachers as learners, content-driven sessions in which the facilitators model pedagogical approaches through content, and reflections and debriefings about learner and teacher experiences.
 Activities will involve teachers exploring rich mathematics content, justifying mathematical thinking, asking questions of each other, and doing hands-on, content-driven activities.
 Towards the end of the summer institute, teachers will develop an action plan that will help them investigate a particular content area and pedagogical practice they would like to focus on improving throughout the academic year.
-These action plans will become the basis of the academic year support and will be embedded in the follow-up workshop sessions, coaching, and online collaborations.
+These action plans will become the basis of the academic year support and will be embedded in the follow-up workshop sessions and online collaborations.

 Teachers will come together three times during the school year (October, January, March) for all-day follow-up sessions.
 Districts will be reimbursed for the substitute cost through the grant.
 These sessions will be driven by needs that the teachers identifyied at the conclusion of the Summer Institute and by their action plans.